 Rosie Morrow

-I’m Rosie, I’m a military working dog handler and I’m currently working towards my level 5 diploma in canine behaviour management.
+I’m Rosie, I’m a dog trainer and military working dog handler currently working towards my level 5 diploma in canine behaviour management.

-I have two dogs, Finn (Staffordshire bull terrier cross) and Nox (a Caucasian shepherd cross – a real supermutt!)
+I have two dogs, Kaos (Belgian Malinois) and Nox (Caucasian shepherd cross – a real supermutt!)

 We have made some great friends and had loads of great experiences thanks to canicross.